 Location:

-The Administrative Conference of the United States (ACUS) is pleased to announce a public forum, Recent Administrative Law Developments in the Supreme Court: What’s Next for Agencies?
-Across four virtual panels beginning next Tuesday, July 30, ACUS members and researchers will discuss the significance of recent Supreme Court decisions for federal agencies.
+The Administrative Conference of the United States (ACUS), through July and August of 2024, hosted a public forum, Recent Administrative Law Developments in the Supreme Court: What’s Next for Agencies?
+Across four virtual panels, ACUS members and researchers discussed the significance of Supreme Court decisions from the 2024 term for federal agencies.
+Information on and recordings of the panels are below.

 Panel 1: Loper Bright v.
 Raimondo